 You could also do like the locals and wait by the side of the road for the bus to pass.

 Buses come in different level of comfort.
 Unfortunately sleeper bus are not common in Indonesia.

-It is now possible to buy to bus ticket online through 3rd party reseller but most of the time only the most expensive bus are available.
+It is now possible to buy to bus ticket online through 3rd party reseller (like Traveloka) but most of the time only the most expensive bus are available.

 Any destination served by a bus is usually also served by a shared taxi.
 They are simply private cars operated sometimes by independent drivers but most of the time by travel agencies.
 The term travel to refer to shared taxi is widespread throughout Indonesia.
 In some areas they are refered to as taksi which can be a bit confusing at first, but it is usually an area where you have no chance to get a regular taxi.

 Travel usually offers door-to-door pickup but they also often start from a designated point in town.
 They are slightly more expensive than bus and supposed to be a bit faster.

 Given a travel requires much less investment than a bus, many places outside the overpopulated provinces are only served by travel.

 Car plates in Indonesia

 If the travel is registered, then the car plate is supposed to be yellow.
 So if you are waiting for a travel from the side of the road, you know which car to flag down.